WWE Tribute to the Troops: History

 The idea of the event is credited to wrestler John "Bradshaw" Layfield, who suggested it to WWE Chairman Vince McMahon.

 WWE first held the event in December 2003, from Camp Victory in Baghdad, Iraq and aired it on Christmas Day as a special episode of SmackDown!.
 In the main event, John Cena defeated Big Show, and Stone Cold Steve Austin came out after the match, performed a Stunner on both men, and finally invited all the talent backstage to the ring to celebrate.
 For this Tribute to the Troops and all others until 2011, commentary was recorded at WWE headquarters in Stamford, Connecticut, as commentators were not at ringside.

 In December 2004, WWE traveled to COB Speicher in Tikrit, Iraq.
 The television show, Christmas in Iraq, aired on December 23 as another special SmackDown! episode.
 Eddie Guerrero and Rey Mysterio defeated Kurt Angle and Luther Reigns in the main event.

 On December 9, 2005, WWE held the event at the Bagram Airfield in Bagram, Afghanistan.
-It aired December 19 on WWE Raw.
+It aired December 19, this time on USA Network as a special edition of WWE Raw.
 In the main event, Shawn Michaels beat Triple H in a Boot Camp match.

 In 2006, the show was taped at Camp Victory in Baghdad, aired on Raw on Christmas Day, and had Carlito pin Randy Orton in the main event.
 A day before taping, a mortar attack happened near the camp, injuring 14 soldiers.
 Michael Cole reported details from the scene minutes later.

 In 2007, WWE returned to Tikrit.
 D-Generation X members Triple H and Shawn Michaels defeated Umaga and Mr. Kennedy in the main event, which aired on Christmas Eve on WWE Raw.